pushkar19122001/OIBSIP/OIBSIP-main/README.md

 Welcome to my internship project!
-My name is Ranjeet Rajeshirke, and this project includes a landing page, a personal portfolio, and a temperature conversion site.
+My name is Pushkar Dasgaonkar, and this project includes a landing page, a personal portfolio, and a temperature conversion site.
 Here's a brief overview of each component:

 Landing Page - 1.The landing page is designed to introduce visitors to the project and provide an overview of its components.
                2.The header section includes a navigation menu that allows visitors to easily navigate the website.